tc39/test262/CONTRIBUTING.md

 ## Test Environment

-Each test case is run in a fresh JavaScript environment; in a browser, this will be a new `IFRAME`; for a console runner, this will be a new process.
+Each test case is run in a fresh JavaScript environment; in a browser, this will be a new &lt;iframe&gt;; for a console runner, this will be a new process.
 The test harness code is loaded before the test is run.
 The test harness defines the following helper functions:

 Function | Purpose
 ---------|--------